itZian94/FinalProject/README.md

 ![Development Pipeline](images/FinalProjectPipeline.jpg)

-Here is an Image of our pipeline, this diagram shows how we have organised the repo and then how one the application files have been pushed to main how they then filter through the said technologies we have used.
+Here is an Image of our pipeline, this diagram shows how we have organised the repo and then how once the application files have been pushed to main how they then filter through the said technologies we have used.

 The pipeline is automated with a Webhook from github and integrated using a Jenkinsfile, from there we use docker commands, docker-compose for a unified configuration, docker swarm for deployment and Ansible for configuration management.